Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Methodology

 Notably, our derivation sidesteps the explicit estimation of the PDF of the target domain by leveraging the semi-dual formulation.
 This leads to two important questions: (1) Can the proposed E-SUOT framework transport the source domain sufficiently close to the target domain?
 (2) How does the model perform on the target domain after transport?

-To address the first question, we present the following theorem, which qualitatively characterizes the discrepancy between $\rho(x)$ and $p_T(x)$: \begin{theorem} The optimal solution $\rho^*(x)$ to problem defined in~\Cref{eq:primalMinimumMovementSchemeEntropy} satisfies the following bound:
+To address the first question, we present the following proposition, which qualitatively characterizes the discrepancy between $\rho(x)$ and $p_T(x)$: \begin{proposition} The optimal solution $\rho^*(x)$ to the problem defined in~\Cref{eq:primalMinimumMovementSchemeEntropy} satisfies the following bound when $\mathcal{W}_2(p(x_t),p_T(x)) \le 2\eta$:

-\end{theorem} From Theorem~\ref{thm:approximationAccuracy}, we observe that as $t$ increases, the transported density $\rho(x)$ progressively approaches the target distribution $p_T(x)$.
-A detailed analysis for this statement is provided in~\Cref{subsec:derivationApproximationAccuracy}, , and additional discussions on the case where $\mathbb{D}_f$ is KL divergence are given in~\Cref{subsec:StepSizeSelectionKLDivergence}.
+\end{proposition} In view of Proposition~\ref{thm:approximationAccuracy}, we note that as $t$ increases, the transported density $\rho(x)$ progressively approaches the target distribution $p_T(x)$.
+A detailed analysis of this statement is provided in~\Cref{subsec:derivationApproximationAccuracy}.
+In addition, related discussions on the selection of $\eta$ for the case where $\mathbb{D}_f$ is the KL divergence are given in~\Cref{subsec:StepSizeSelectionKLDivergence}.

-Finally, we present the following theorem to demonstrate the model's performance on the target domain: \begin{theorem} Under mild assumptions, the E-SUOT-based GDA ensures that the target domain generalization error is upper-bounded by the following inequality:
+Finally, we present the following proposition to demonstrate the model's performance on the target domain: \begin{proposition} Under mild assumptions, the E-SUOT-based GDA ensures that the target domain generalization error is upper-bounded by the following inequality:

-where $\iota$ is the Lipschitz constant of the loss function, $\zeta$ is the Lipschitz constant bound for hypotheses in $\mathcal{H}$, $\mathcal{C}$ aggregates the cumulative domain transportation and label continuity costs along the gradual domain adaption path, and $\mathcal{S}_{\text{stat}}$ is the statistical error term. \end{theorem}
+where $\iota$ is the Lipschitz constant of the loss function, $\zeta$ is the Lipschitz constant bound for hypotheses in $\mathcal{H}$, $\mathcal{C}$ aggregates the cumulative domain transportation and label continuity costs along the gradual domain adaptation path, $\mathcal{S}_{\text{stat}}$ is the statistical error term, and $h_T^*\in\mathcal{H}$ is a reference hypothesis used to characterize the source-domain approximation gap. \end{proposition}